pmean/build-website/text/07/SevenFormulas.md

 alphabetical order, but there is nothing stopping you from listing the rows in reverse alphabetical order.
 And since there is more than one way to label the rows, you could still get a different order even if you rigorously enforced alphabetical ordering.
-The labels \"passive suicide\" and \"violent suicide\" have a different alphabetical order than \"firearm suicide\" and \"non-firearm suicide\".
+The labels "passive suicide" and "violent suicide" have a different alphabetical order than "firearm suicide" and "non-firearm suicide".

 The reason that switching the two rows changes the odds ratio is that you are effectively swapping the numerator and denominator of the odds